KarlMSola/safe/azure-elk-analytics.md

 for exploring a previously unknown set of data.

-For the following commands the assumtion is that you have a a Linux or OSX environment on your personal computer.
+For the following commands the assumtion is that you have a Linux or OSX environment on your computer.
-A howto on the software requirements are out of scope for this document: docker, docker-compose, az cli, jq, git
+A howto on the software requirements is out of scope for this document: docker, docker-compose, az cli, jq, git

 ### Deploy the Elastic stack
 Start a stack of Elastic analytics tools using docker and deviantony's project as a starting point.
 This will download and initialize a full Elastic stack